aki237/proGY/Readme.md

 	**Usage** : `RELOAD [filename]` - any file with the proGY's configuration structure as specified above will be good.

 ## Future Plans
-+ Ability to write plugins for proGY using plugin language like Lisp
 + Enable transparent proxying for TLS connections also.